 Being an important center of arts and culture in the past, Karkamis is the setting where the Legend of Gilgamesh took place.
 Many valuable pieces of art originating from this town is exhibited in museums around the world.
 At present, one can observe the remains of antic city walls, the temple and Hilani style houses.
 The temples of Hittite gods Tesup and Hilani maintain their striking features.

 The remains of the old city of Belkis (Zeugma) are located in Kavunlu village 10 kilometers away from Nizip district.
 These remains appear as a tumulus type high acropolis dating back to the Hellenistic, Roman and Byzantine times.
 The old city is among those which issued coin on their name.
 Recent excavations revealed a room which is believed to be a part of an old Roman House as well as a mosaic belonging to Dionysos.
 Sculptures obtained from these ruins were exhibited at the Belkis/Zeugma part of Gaziantep Museum.
-But on June 2005, 2nd largest mosaic museum in the world (1st was the one in Bardo/Tunis) was opened in Gaziantep displaying many pieces of unearthed mosaics and Mars statue from Zeugma.
-Until this one opened, the mosaics museum in Hatay (Antioch) was the most important one in Turkey.
-In 2011 Zeugma museum became the largest ancient mosaics indoor museum in the world with other pieces added to the collection.
+Then on June 2005, 2nd largest mosaics museum in the world was opened in Gaziantep displaying many pieces of unearthed mosaics and Mars statue from Zeugma.

 Dulluk which is close to the city center is ideal for those who would like to rest in a natural setting amidst forest and has camping facilities.